Brick Haley

 Brick Haley (born May 16, 1966) is an American football coach and former player.

 Coaching career

 Early career

 Previously, Haley was the defensive coordinator and linebackers coach at Baylor (1999–2001) after coaching outside linebackers for one season each at Clemson University (1998), and at Houston (1997).
-The defensive line coach at Troy State from 1994–96, he was promoted to defensive coordinator following the 1996 campaign before leaving for Houston.
-Haley coached the defensive line at Austin Peay from 1991-93 after starting his college coaching career as a graduate assistant at Arkansas in 1990.
+The defensive line coach at Troy State from 1994 to 1996, he was promoted to defensive coordinator following the 1996 campaign before leaving for Houston.
+Haley coached the defensive line at Austin Peay from 1991 to 1993 after starting his college coaching career as a graduate assistant at Arkansas in 1990.
 His first coaching job was at Enterprise (Ala.)
 High School in 1989.

 Georgia Tech

 After leaving Baylor as a defensive coordinator, Haley spent two years (2002–2003) as Georgia Tech's linebackers coach where he helped the Yellow Jackets to a pair of postseason bowl games.
 In 2003, he coached a first-team all-ACC performer, after Tech's trio of starting linebackers finished the 2002 season as the team's top-three tacklers.